-Four ways to serve with humility
+Four ways to be truly humble

-There's no room for showing off on God's team.
+Find out why there's no room for showing off on God's team.

 "Sometimes, I like to think of myself as being pretty good at sport...
 I even scored a goal for my soccer team on the weekend...
 Plus I can play the trumpet too...
 I like talking in front of large groups of people...
 I think I’m pretty smart...
 Actually God has given me talents in lots of areas...
 No wonder he saved me!"

 Ever heard someone talk like that?
 Ever thought that to yourself?
 I have.